in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 (3) Make sure that you are able to execute the URLs `http://localhost:8000/currency-exchange/from/EUR/to/INR` and http://localhost:8100/currency-converter/from/USD/to/INR/quantity/10

-(4) Does this URL work - http://localhost:8765/currency-exchange-service/currency-exchange/from/EUR/to/INR?
+(4) Does these URLs Work - http://localhost:8100/currency-converter-feign/from/EUR/to/INR/quantity/10000, http://localhost:8000/currency-exchange/from/EUR/to/INR, http://localhost:8100/currency-converter/from/USD/to/INR/quantity/10, http://localhost:8765/currency-conversion-service/currency-converter-feign/from/USD/to/INR/quantity/10 and http://localhost:8765/currency-exchange-service/currency-exchange/from/EUR/to/INR.

 (5) Do you have these right in CurrencyExchangeServiceProxy